This post was originally published on 3/1/2018 and updated on 3/11/2019

 Figure out how much time you plan on spending to get things accomplished.
 Do you only have that weekend to get it done?
 Can you do a little each day after work?
 Give yourself a schedule.
 Then divide up the time to figure out how much time you should give for each group of tasks.

-Plan your tasks by priority, if you run out of time you want to make sure you focused on the most important task first.
+Plan your tasks by priority, if you run out of time you want to make sure you have completed most important task first.
 You can come back to the lower priority tasks later.

 I am a huge fan of time intervals and time bucketing.
 Especially if you are short on time, but mostly it is the best way to keep focused.
 Set a timer for the time you are allotting yourself for a task.
 So you want to get all of your bathrooms cleaned in 1 hour.
 Set that timer for 1 hour, do not look at your phone, stop to check on the TV, or anything until that timer goes off.
 Stay focused.